8

 “Huh?
 What did you just say?
 You know what that primitive dance was?”

-“It's probably something that was only been passed down through my clan.
+“It's probably something that was only passed down through my clan.
 Forget it.
 To be precise, I'm here to see the records dating from around the rebellion.
 Terra-san, are there any records from the very beginning, before CC 10?”

 “There probably are.
 But tell me about that dance from where you came from first, please!"